RocketChat/docs-old/developer-guides/realtime-api/method-calls/send-message/README.md

 Sending a file is a bit more complex.
 It involves two method calls and some HTTP requests.
 The flow is:

-- Send a `slingshot/uploadRequest` method call with some initial information about the upload (see example bellow)
+- Send a `slingshot/uploadRequest` method call with some initial information about the upload (see example below)
 - Use the returned information about the storage service to upload the file content (see example below)
-- Send a `sendFileMessage` method call with the extra information about the upload (see example bellow)
+- Send a `sendFileMessage` method call with the extra information about the upload (see example below)

 First request (`slingshot/uploadRequest`):